 As solution 1, you can view and use these recovered data directly on the computer.

-If you want to recover more data without the limitations of Free Edition (see Functional Limitations in MiniTool Mobile Recovery for iOS of Free Edition), you had better purchase the advanced from MiniTool official site.
+If you want to recover more data without the limitations of Free Edition, you had better get an advanced edition from the MiniTool official site.

 Part 4: Bonus Tips